 - Decreased appetite

-If you are having side effects with acetaminophen, it is a good idea to consult with your doctor.
+If you have side effects with acetaminophen, consulting with your doctor is a good idea.
 These effects can sometimes indicate liver damage.

-While light drinking paired with normal Tylenol use may not have a large effect, someone who is using too much Tylenol or drinking heavily or frequently may experience more significant liver problems.
+While light drinking paired with normal Tylenol use may not have a significant effect, someone using too much Tylenol or drinking heavily or frequently may experience more substantial liver problems.

 Effects of Alcohol and Tylenol

-If you are having any of these symptoms, especially after using alcohol and Tylenol together, then you should see a doctor.
-These can indicate that liver damage has occurred and that you will need medical care.
+If you have any of these symptoms, especially after using alcohol and Tylenol, you should see a doctor.
+These can indicate that liver damage from alcohol has occurred and you will need medical care.

 Alternatives to Acetaminophen

-Tylenol is one of two common types of over-the-counter (OTC) pain medications.
+Tylenol is one of two common over-the-counter (OTC) pain medications.
 The other major type of OTC pain medication is non-steroidal anti-inflammatory drugs (NSAIDs).
 This class of drug includes Aleve, ibuprofen and aspirin.
-These drugs are normally safer to use with alcohol, but they may cause gastrointestinal discomfort or even bleeding in those with a history of gastrointestinal bleeding.
-There are also prescription pain medications that may be safer to use with alcohol.
+These drugs are usually safer to use with alcohol, but they may cause gastrointestinal discomfort or even bleeding in those with a history of gastrointestinal bleeding.
+Prescription pain medications may be safer to use with alcohol.

 Ultimately, you should always consult with your doctor before using any medication at the same time as alcohol.

 Future Market Insights.
 “Acetaminophen Market to be worth US $14.07 Billion by the year 2031.”
 March 6, 2022.
 Accessed August 2, 2023.